ha-il/ha-il.github.io/README.md

 - docs - only change documentation
 - style - only change style

-- post - new posting
+- post - add new post or edit post

 - chore - anything else